sta-szek/pojo-tester/src/book/writing-tests/README.md

 To define your own `fields values changer` you have to extend `pl.pojo.tester.internal.field.AbstractFieldValueChanger` class.

 `AbstractFieldValueChanger` defines three methods that you have to override:
 * `boolean canChange(final Class<?> type)` - this methods should perform compatibility checks e.g. if class is equal to your changer type `T`.
-If you decide, that value cannot be changed, no futhers steps are taken.
+If you decide that value cannot be changed, no further steps are taken.
 Methods `areDifferentValues` and `increaseValue` are not invoked.
-* `boolean areDifferentValues(T sourceValue, T targetValue)` - in this method you have to decide, wheter values are different or not.
+* `boolean areDifferentValues(T sourceValue, T targetValue)` - in this method you have to decide, whether values are different or not.
 If they are equal no changes will be made.
 Method `increaseValue` is not invoked.
-* `T increaseValue(T value, final Class<?> type)` - this method should change given `value` and return new one. `type` is given as little help, when your field is e.g. interface and value is it's implementation.
+* `T increaseValue(T value, final Class<?> type)` - this method should change given `value` and return new one. `type` is given as little help, when your field type is e.g. interface and the value is its implementation.

 Custom fields values changer may look like this:
 ```java